FMIA Week 11—Embedded in New Orleans: The Ritz, the Rout and the Reason the Saints Are Unstoppable

 • Gronk.
 Thomas’ first catch of the day was a classic Gronk box-out, pivoting to turn his body away from the defensive back while bodying up the defender on a 30-yard gain.
 In the third quarter, Brees called the play, and it might have worked … except for a defensive holding call that put the ball at the Eagle 1.
 Ingram ran it in from there.

 Moral of the Week 11 story in New Orleans: You don’t know when a play’s going to work and when it’s going to bust.
-Payton will drag out the No-QB look again, and he’ll think of something else weird in time for the Thursday-nighter against Atlanta.
+Payton will drag out the No-QB look again, and he’ll think of something else weird in time for the Thursday-nighter against Atlanta (8:20 p.m. on NBC and the NBC Sports app).
 We’re living in fun times, with coaches like Doug Pederson and Sean McVay and Kyle Shanahan and Matt Nagy and Andy Reid who wake up most mornings wondering what’s new under the sun.
 By the time the sun sets, they’ve usually found something.

 “The ideas can be good, but they have to include a Kamara or a Tyreek Hill,” Payton said.
 Maybe, but this New Orleans team just beat the Super Bowl champs by 41 with four NFL neophytes contributing 218 yards and two touchdowns.
 That’s the genius of Brees’ game, helped by the Payton’s imagination.
 The football equivalent of a coder.
 This is a great time to be alive and to be an NFL fan if you love offense, because there’s such a surplus of greatness in the league.
 But what I love about this league right now was on display Saturday night in some meeting rooms on Canal Street in the French Quarter.
 Payton wants something new, and he wants it now, and when he finds it, he can be pretty sure Brees is going to execute it like he has Payton’s brain in his head.
 Which he nearly does.